 Your driving record can also impact the money you receive in an injury case.
-If you have a history of accidents or traffic violations, the at-fault party’s insurance company could argue that you are more likely to have pre-existing conditions or injuries that were exacerbated by the accident.
-This can lead to a reduction in compensation, as it may be challenging to determine which of your injuries were caused by the accident and which were due to pre-existing conditions.
+If you have a history of accidents or traffic violations, the at-fault party’s insurance company could argue that you are more likely to have pre-existing conditions or injuries exacerbated by the accident.
+This can lead to a reduction in compensation.
+Determining which of your injuries were caused by the accident and which were due to pre-existing conditions may be challenging.

 Having a clean driving record can strengthen your case and increase your compensation.
 Insurance companies and courts may view you as a more reliable witness and be more sympathetic to your situation.

 How Long Does a Car Accident Stay on Your Record?

 In Texas, a car accident stays on your driving record for three years from the accident date.
 However, if you were convicted of a traffic violation related to the accident, such as reckless driving, the record will be kept for seven years.
 Accidents that result in injury or death will remain on your record for ten years.

 How Can I Get an Accident Off My Record?